tpm-rs/governance/org-docs/TRADEMARKS.md

 When you redistribute an unmodified copy of our software, you are not changing the quality or nature of it.
 Therefore, you may retain the Marks we have placed on the software to identify your redistribution.
-This kind of use only applies if you are redistributing an official distribution from this Project that has not been changed in any way.
+This kind of use only applies if you are redistributing an official distribution from this Repo that has not been changed in any way.

 ## Distribution of executable code that you have compiled, or modified code